Curly Community Garden

 Produce from the communal gardens is shared with those who help to maintain them.
 Harvesting takes place during the weekly working bees.

-For the time being all plots are shared (communal).
+All garden plots are shared (communal).
 This is to ensure the maximisation of crops and to promote interaction between garden members.
-Individual allotments may be established if the need arises.

 Off-street parking is available at the community centre, with Council requesting that garden members not park on site until after 9:30am on Saturdays.
 However, besides organic growing, our group is very interested in promoting environmentally sustainable living.
-So we encourage garden members to walk or bike to the garden if possible.
+So we encourage garden members to walk, bike or bus to the garden if possible.

 Pest management is something that is addressed in the garden’s Plan of Management.
 Strategies we have come up with so far include:

 - Rabbits should not be a problem for plants in raised beds.

 - If necessary, a low-level fence will be built if Hugelkultur beds are built or in other areas where crops are planted directly in the ground.

 - Netting or protective cages may be constructed around raised beds to keep out possums and vermin.

 - Composts will be well maintained so as not to attract rats and mice.